Francessco121/AceOfSpadesClone/README.md

 ### Commit History
 Unforunately, I lost the entire commit history uploading to GitHub.
 I had to create a new repository since one of the earlier commits contained files over 100mb (which GitHub does not allow). :(

+## Content Files

+### Audio
+Due to licensing issues, none of the game's sound files will be included in this repository.
+The game however will continue to function without sound.

 ## Setting Up A Development Environment